 The following limitations currently exist in RightScale with regards to these resources.

 - Security Group Rules created in RightScale are autonamed by the platform (using an encoded string containing the direction, CIDR, protocol, and port range)

 - RightScale does not support all fields for security group rules in Azure Resource Manager.
 Specifically, RightScale only supports “source” IPs for inbound security group rules, and “destination” IPs for outbound.
 When a security group rule from ARM is discovered that uses fields unsupported by RightScale, some details will be embedded in the description of the rule for reference.

 - Non-supported params applied to Security Group Rules (SGR) through ARM dashboard are mapped to SGR description in RightScale.

 - Number of volumes that can be attached depends on instance type.

 - Subnets that can be selected depends on the instance type.

 - Creating instances in Azure Resource Manager with the same name may cause a conflict error in the cloud.
 Duplicate names are allowed but must be launched serially.

 - Relaunch immediately is not supported, use the relaunch after termination option.

 - Admin Username cannot contain blank spaces.
-Some names are restricted (Microsoft Limitation for Windows machines) (Microsoft Limitation for Linux machines).
+Some names are restricted (Microsoft Limitation for Windows machines).